 There is an average of 0.8 hours of sunshine in Uppsala in January.
 There is an average of 16 days of rain or snow in Uppsala in the month.
 The average humidity is 98%.

 Umea is Sweden’s 13th largest city.
 It is the gateway to Swedish Lapland.

 The average high temperature in Umea in January is -4.7 degrees Celsius, or 17 degrees Fahrenheit.
 At night, the temperature drops to an average low of -11.7 degrees Celsius, or 11 degrees Fahrenheit.

 In fact, January is the coldest month of the year in Umea.

 There is an average of 0.6 hours of sunshine in Umea in January.
 There is an average of days of precipitation in Umea in January.
-The average humility is 96%.
+The average humidity is 96%.

 What to Take to Sweden in January